 It’s hard to say, without looking up on the Internet, when exactly the digital world has gained momentum and filled out every part of our lives.
 Now, you can work online, shop online, and even study online — it’s easily accessible.
-You can pay for practically anything over the Internet and it’s no wonder digital banks have started emerging.
+You can pay for practically anything over the Internet and your smartphone and it’s no wonder digital banks have started emerging.

 There is a rapidly growing demand for independent digital banking solutions, especially in metropolitan areas, capital cities, and among Millennial and digital-savvy population, who are used to doing everything on their phones with just a few taps of the finger.